-Companies that are categorised as high and medium impact are subject to higher scrutiny and require stronger management of biodiversity issues in order to be considered for investment by the Sub-Fund.
 A Transition company is defined as one supporting or driving the sustainable transition.
 It does not refer to companies who in themselves are transitioning or transitional.

 Even if companies meet the baseline expectations, engagement progress is also essential and has portfolio implications.
 The Investment Manager will engage with investee companies to ensure they are actively working to mitigate their negative environmental impacts.
-This is evidenced by carrying out a biodiversity impact assessment and setting quantified biodiversity targets within a timeframe that is tailored to the company's transition pathway, with an escalation programme in place which may ultimately lead to divestment in the event that the company fails to meet minimum expectations.
+This is evidenced by developing and formally validating an SBT in line with the SBTi criteria and providing an annual public disclosure to the CDP's Climate Change questionnaire and striving for continually improving performance within a timeframe that is tailored to the company's transition pathway, with an escalation programme in place which may ultimately lead to divestment in the event that the company fails to meet Aviva Investor's minimum expectations.